 This Energy and Climate Protection Plan has been developed as a step in supporting the Town in reducing greenhouse gas emissions, becoming more energy efficient and generating more renewable energy.
 The plan focuses on identifying opportunities, best practices, and planning through budgeting and the Capital Improvement Program.
-It has been created with a near term focus, with a goal of approximately 5-10% reduction in municipal energy use in FY 14/15-FY 15/16.
+It has been It was originally created with a near term focus, with a goal of approximately 5-10% reduction in municipal energy use in FY 14/15-FY 15/16.
+The long-term goal of this plan is an 80% reduction in 2010 municipal greenhouse gas emissions by 2030.
+(UPDATED 10-13-20)